FerranAlborch/RIPFEDP/README.md

 # RIPFEDP - Randomized Inner Product Functional Encryption for Differential Privacy
 This repository contains the source code for the evaluation times from the randomized inner product functional encryption scheme in the paper **Computational Differential Privacy for Encrypted Databases Supporting Linear Queries** accepted at Proceedings on Privacy Enhancing Technologies (PoPETs), Issue 4, 2024.

+**Note:** This code is a proof of concept implementation and not ready for produciton.
+As such, use in production at your own risk.

 # Description

 The purpose of this source code in C and C++ is to give estimates on the evaluation times of the randomized inner product functional encryption (RIPFE) scheme proposed in Section 4 of the article.
 It is a construction based on any generic inner product functional encryption (IPFE) scheme satisfying simulation security, and for this implementation we base ourselves on the scheme from Section 3 in the paper **Adaptive Simulation Security for Inner Product Functional Encryption** by Agrawal, Libert, Maitra and Titiu published at PKC 2020.